 Excavation and installation of ducting to service the track.

 Installation of starting gate system

 A floodlighting scheme and perimeter fencing

 As a training base for world-class athletes, the BMX track is now recognised as one of the premier BMX facilities in the world.
 The construction period was nine weeks, and the facility is proving to be one of the best-equipped BMX training centres in Europe.

 Clark & Kent was also commissioned to build a new BMX Pump Track adjacent to the SX track, running concurrently with the supercross track contract.
 The new pump track was built to the same standards as the main track and designed to challenge and advance the skills of all levels of riders, from children through to Olympic-standard athletes.
 The construction time was two weeks, including earthworks, sub-base surfacing, unbound surfacing, asphalt surfacing, landscaping, drainage and remediation work.

 "All stakeholders have been very impressed with the craft and attention to detail employed by Clark & Kent" – Paul-Henri Rey (Manager – World Cycling Centre)

 The international standard 400-metre BMX Supercross track has two start ramps of eight and five metres height as well as a training level pump track.
-The centre also boasts a 200-metre wooden indoor track, a 250-metre synthetic athletics track, gymnastics and trampoline hall, multi-purpose infield area, and a 500-metre running track.
+The centre also boasts a 200-metre wooden indoor track, a 250-metre synthetic athletics track, a gymnastics and trampoline hall, a multi-purpose infield area, and a 500-metre running track.

-As a conference centre, the WCC facility also has a 120 seat restaurant, conference rooms and classrooms.
+As a conference centre, the WCC facility also has a 120-seat restaurant, conference rooms and classrooms.
 Although it mainly concentrates on elite training, the WCC also makes its facilities available to local sports enthusiasts and the general public.
 Introductory sessions are open to everyone and young BMX riders can experience the thrill of riding championship circuits in the velodrome and on the BMX track.